JoshLiCoding/Slingshot-Challenge-Trie/README.md

 I satisfactorily completed such a task using Javascript and Firebase (Realtime Database).
 See readmeCLI.md and readMeServer.md to learn more

+The task was provided by Slingshot as part of their interview process to determine high-school interns (which will then placed at various companies)

 ## Inspirations

 The general data structure of Trie was inspired by this [video](https://www.youtube.com/watch?v=AXjmTQ8LEoI) (stopping before the Java implementation at the end)